 1 H.A.
-Taha, Operations Research, An Introduction, PHI, 2008 2 H.M.
-Wagner, Principles of Operations Research, PHI, Delhi, 1982.
-3 J.C.
-Pant, Introduction to Optimisation: Operations Research, Jain Brothers, Delhi, 2008.
-4 Hitler Libermann Operations Research: McGraw Hill Pub.
-2009 5 Pannerselvam, Operations Research: Prentice Hall of India 2010.
-6 Harvey M Wagner, Principles of Operations Research: Prentice Hall of India 2010.
+Taha, OperationsResearch, AnIntroduction, PHI, 2008 2 H.M.
+Wagner, Principles of Operations Research, PHI, Delhi, 2010 3 J.C.Pant,IntroductiontoOptimization:OperationsResearch,JainBrothers,Delhi, 2008.
+4 Frederick S. Hillier, Gerald J. Lieberman, Operations Research, 10thEdition, McGraw Hill Pub.
+2017.
+5 Pannerselvam, Operations Research: Prentice Hall of India, 2010.
+6 Ronald L. Rardin, Optimization in Operations Research, First Indian Reprint, Pearson Education Asia.
+2002,

 OE 942 ME COMPOSITE MATERIALS

 (OPEN ELECTIVE)

 Pre-requisites L T P С

 3 - - 3

-Evaluation SEE SEE 60 Marks CIE 40 Marks
+Evaluation SEE 60 Marks CIE 40 Marks

-Course ( Objectives : The cour se is taught with the objectives of enabling the student to: 1 Study the concepts of composite construction.
+Course Objectives : The cours The course is taught with the objectives of enabling the student to: 1 Study the concepts of composite construction.
 2 Learn analysis and designs of composite beams, floors, columns and trusses as per the recommendations of IS codes of practice.
 3 Apply the concepts for design of multi-storey composite buildings.
 4 Scope of analysis is restricted to skeletal structures subjected to prescribed dynamic loads.

-Course C Outcomes : On compl etion of this course, the student will be able to: CO-1 Understand the fundamentals of composite construction, and analysis and designs of composite beams.
+Course Outcomes: On compl On completion of this course, the student will be able to: CO-1 1-1 Understand the fundamentals of composite construction, and analysis and design of composite beams.
 CO-2 Analyse and design the composite floors CO-3 Select suitable materials for composite columns, CO-4 Analyse composite trusses and understand connection details.
 CO-5 Analyse and design the multi-storey composite buildings